Montserrat: Pre-colonial era

 Archaeological field work in 2012 in Montserrat's Centre Hills indicated that there had been an Archaic (pre-Arawak) occupation between 2000 and 500 BC.
 Later coastal sites showed the presence of the Saladoid culture (until 550 AD).
-The native Caribs are believed to have called the island Alliouagana, meaning 'Land of the Prickly Bush'.
+The Indigenous Caribs are believed to have called the island Alliouagana, meaning 'Land of the Prickly Bush'.

 In 2016, nine petroglyphs were discovered by local residents hiking in a wooded area near Soldier Ghaut.
 Another was discovered in 2018 in the same area of the island.
 The carvings are believed to be 1,000–1,500 years old.

+The Amerindians came to the island via up the chain of the Lesser Antilles from the vicinity of Venezuela.

 Early European period

 In November 1493, Christopher Columbus passed Montserrat on his second voyage, after being told that the island was unoccupied because of raids by the Caribs.

 A number of Irishmen settled in Montserrat in 1632.
-Most came from nearby Saint Kitts at the instigation of the island's governor Thomas Warner, with more settlers arriving later from Virginia.
+Most came from nearby Saint Kitts at the instigation of the island's governor and the colony's founder Sir Thomas Warner, with more settlers arriving later from Virginia.
 The first settlers "appear to have been cultivators, each working his own little farm".

-The preponderance of protestant Anglo-Irish (Irish of British descent) in the first wave of European settlers led a leading legal scholar to remark that a "nice question" is whether the original settlers took with them the law of the Kingdom of Ireland insofar as it differed from the law of the Kingdom of England.
+The preponderance of Protestant Anglo-Irish (Irish of British descent) in the first wave of European settlers led a leading legal scholar to remark that a "nice question" is whether the original settlers took with them the law of the Kingdom of Ireland insofar as it differed from the law of the Kingdom of England.

 The Irish being historical allies of the French, especially in their qualified disdain of the English, invited the French to claim the island in 1666, although no troops were sent by France to maintain control.
 The French attacked and briefly occupied the island in the late 1660s; it was captured shortly afterwards by the English, and English control of the island was confirmed under the Treaty of Breda the following year.
 Despite the seizing by force of the island by the French, the island's legal status is that of a "colony acquired by settlement", as the French gave up their claim to the island at Breda.

 A neo-feudal colony developed amongst the so-called "redlegs".
-The protestant Anglo-Irish colonists began to transport both Sub-Saharan African slaves and catholic Irish indentured servants for labour, as was common to most Caribbean islands.
+The Protestant Anglo-Irish colonists began to transport both Sub-Saharan African slaves and Catholic Irish indentured servants for labour, as was common to most Caribbean islands.
 By the late 18th century, numerous plantations had been developed on the island.